Outdoor cooking: Dutch ovens and other pots

 A pot hanging over the fire, although picturesque, may spill, and the rigging may be difficult to construct from found wood.
-Generally this is done with metal rigging, much of it identical to that historically used in home fireplaces before the invention of stoves.
+Generally, this is done with metal rigging, much of it identical to that historically used in home fireplaces before the invention of stoves.
 Two vertical iron bars with an iron cross-piece allow pots to be hung at various heights or over different temperatures of fire.
-Griddles, grills and skewers can also be hung over the fire.
+Griddles, grills, and skewers can also be hung over the fire.
 When working with wood, one may use two tripods, lashed with tripod lashings, but the rope will be liable to melt or burn.
-Dovetail joints are more secure, but difficult to carve.
+Dovetail joints are more secure but difficult to carve.

-A good alternative to cooking with a tripod is to cook directly upon the fire itself.
+A good alternative to cooking with a tripod is to cook directly on the fire itself.
 To do this properly the fire needs to have a reasonable bed of coals and to have burned down to the point where it is not a roaring fire.
 While the pot may be set directly upon the coals, this is not preferable since that will tend to extinguish the coals.
 To lift the pot up off the fire, often two small logs of similar size may be used on either side of the pot; camp-style Dutch ovens have three legs built into the pot to perform this function.
 An alternative is the use of a metal thread or mesh fire basket.
 This allows continued airflow through the fire while providing optimal heat.
-The one down side to this form of cooking is that the pots will become blackened with soot and ash, which can be difficult to scrub off.
-The ash and soot build up can be easily avoided by applying a thin layer of dish soap (preferably biodegradable) to the outside of the pot before cooking.
+The one downside to this form of cooking is that the pots will become blackened with soot and ash, which can be difficult to scrub off.
+The ash and soot buildup can be easily avoided by applying a thin layer of dish soap (preferably biodegradable) to the outside of the pot before cooking.
 The ash and soot will stick to the soap which is then easily rinsed off later.